Life insurance for LGBTQ individuals

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-The LGBTQ community encompasses people of various identities and orientations, which means there’s no one-size-fits-all approach to planning for your future.
-Shopping around for a policy is the best way to find an insurer that honors your identity and will offer you the lowest prices for your profile.
+The LGBTQ community encompasses people of various identities and orientations, which means there’s no one-size-fits-all approach to planning for your future or buying a life insurance policy.
+Working with an independent broker can help you compare policies to find the best coverage for you.

 Key takeaways

-• If you are a part of the LGBTQ community, you can still get competitive coverage, but there are personal considerations to keep in mind
+• If you’re a part of the LGBTQ community, you can get the same life insurance coverage as anyone else, but there may be personal considerations to keep in mind, such as gender identity.

 Buying life insurance if you’re in a domestic partnership

-In 2015, the supreme court legalized same-sex marriage in the U.S. But still, many couples opt for domestic partnerships or civil unions regardless of their sexual orientation.
-If you’re in a domestic partnership or civil union, there are no limitations in naming your partner as your life insurance beneficiary as long as there is insurable interest
+Whether you’re married, in a domestic partnership, or in a civil union, there are no limitations in naming your partner as your life insurance beneficiary as long as there’s insurable interest — meaning you’re financially connected to one another.

 If you and your partner share finances — such as living expenses, assets, or a home — there is insurable interest.
 Insurable interest is required for all life insurance applicants, regardless of sexual orientation or gender identity.